 Barf for dogs for beginners: mistakes, risks, and tips

-Proponents of raw food are convinced that this method of feeding is the only appropriate way to feed your food, and that processed dog food, no matter its form, will harm your four-legged friend.
+Proponents of raw food are convinced that this method of feeding is the only appropriate way to feed your dog, and that processed dog food, no matter its form, will harm your four-legged friend.

 In this article, we examine this hypothesis thoroughly and address the possible problems that can be caused by raw feeding.
 In addition, you will learn what to watch out for if you wish to feed your dog according to the principles of the BARF movement.